-I was hunting through a box of old photographs the other day and I found this — a vintage shot of Split Rock Lighthouse on the north shore of Lake Superior.
-The original print is a tiny photo — about 1-3/4″ by 3″.
+I was hunting through a box of old photographs the other day and I found this — a vintage shot of Split Rock Lighthouse on the north shore of Lake Superior, a place we photographed in 2012.
+This original print is a tiny photo — about 1-3/4″ by 3″.
 I scanned it at high resolution and blew it up.
 It is presented here in unrestored condition.
 I intend to digitally restore it in the future.

 In the years following the construction of the Lake Superior International Highway (1924), tourists began visiting Split Rock more frequently.
 Based on some distinguishing characteristics I’ve detailed below, I believe this photo is from the 1925 to 1930 time-frame.
 The photographer and the couple in the shot are unknown.